-4. Shop in Marigot
+5. Shop in Marigot

 It is the busiest place on the French side.
 Here is where you will shop for all those chic French fashions and unique French souvenirs.
-And you should purpose to shop here if you fancy European designer brands, because the prices of items here are at times 40% cheaper than at European retail outlets.
+And you should purpose to shop here if you fancy European designer brands because the prices of items here are at times 40% cheaper than at European retail outlets.

 Enjoy exquisitely made French-Caribbean cuisines including freshly made baguettes.
-Live the life of luxury, sophistication and pleasure while you wine and dine like a royal in this town.
+Live the life of luxury, sophistication, and pleasure while you wine and dine like a royal in this town.
 Only be ready to part with a small fortune when all is done.

-5. Enjoy Great Views
+6. Enjoy Great Views

 Take the mountainside staircase up the steep hill to get to the fort at the top.
 It will all be worth it once you see the view of the island and its surrounding neighbors from the advantageous panoramic view afforded to you up there.
-Definitely carry a camera to capture all this.
+You should definitely carry a camera to capture all this.

-6. Orient Beach
+7. Orient Beach

 While still on the French side, visit the most popular beach on St. Maarten, Orient beach.
 The beach sure lives up to this praise and doesn’t disappoint.
 Graced with a long stretch of white powdery sand beach and crystal clear blue waters, Orient beach is one of the most beautiful beaches in the Caribbean.

-7. Visit the Chill and Fun, Loterie Farm
+8. Visit the Chill and Fun, Loterie Farm

 There is fun for all ages offered by the zip line courses, hikes and boat trips offered here.
 It’s also a very beautiful place to have a wedding at.
 The zip line course at this farm dubbed the extreme fly zone shouldn’t be missed.
 It runs from top of Pic Paradis (the highest point on the island) to the farm below.

-8. Go on a Hike
+9. Go on a Hike

 For the energetic and adventurous individual, hiking in St. Maarten is a must do.
 Just above the Loterie farm are two observation decks found on top of the mountain at the magnificent Pic Paradis point.
 The highest point on St. Maarten.
 Take a hike through the forest and enjoy panoramic views of the surroundings including the neighboring island of Anguilla.

 10. Flying Adventures

 Speaking of panoramic views, check out the Flying Dutchman zip line course at the Rockland Estate which is located in historic Emilio Wilson Estate.
 Enjoy the rich history behind this old plantation estate.
 Then take a ride on the famous sky ride, a chairlift suspended from a flight cable hundreds of feet above the ground.